Last Updated on January 17, 2021 by Nina Ahmedow

 There Are Many Muslim Women Who Don’t Wear Hijab

 No, not all Muslim women wear hijab.
 There is an enormous level of diversity in the Muslim world, and women from Senegal to Indonesia, from Bosnia to Oman all have different ways we choose to live.
 Christian women in Ireland probably don’t dress, think, or live the same way as Christian women in Bolivia, do they?
+I’ve mentioned this when I talked about Orientalism in travel writing.

 Should you wear hijab in solidarity with Muslim women?
 Whether it’s on “World Hijab Day” or when there’s a violent attack against Muslims, there’s always a group of non-Muslim women who put on hijab in solidarity with Muslim women.
 It might be well-intentioned, but it doesn’t help anyone.